 As was previously discussed, SNTEMP has been modified to accept monthly air temperature/elevation and humidity/elevation functions.
-The air temperatures and humidities predicted by these equations are compared to the data collected by R&M (Figures 19 and 20).
-From these plots it appears that the humidity lapse model is a poor predictor of basinwide conditions; however, we retained it in SNTEMP for three Talkeetna humidity data are based on wet/dry bulb 1) reasons: measurements which are inherently more accurate than ceramic plate recorders (Wise 1983); 2) balloon-carried radiosondes are calibrated at the time of release and resultant data are the means of twice-daily observations; and 3) erratic behavior (e.g., daily 0 to 100 percent oscillations) was noted in several of the R&M humidity recordings.
+The air temperatures and humidities predicted by these equations using observed data are compared to the data collected by R&M (Figures 18 and 19).
+From these plots it appears that the humidity lapse model is a poor predictor of basinwide conditions; however, we retained it in SNTEMP for three reasons: 1) Talkeetna humidity data are based on wet/dry bulb measurements which are inherently more accurate than ceramic plate recorders (Wise 1983); 2) balloon-carried radiosondes are